Cinnamon Butter

 Beat the butter in a large bowl until it’s light and fluffy.

-It will keep in the refrigerator for up to a month!
+FRIDGE: This homemade cinnamon butter will keep in the refrigerator for up to a month!
+Just transfer to an airtight container!

 You can but it might be a little grainy.
-I like powdered sugar because it isn’t grainy and melts into the butter so it’s really creamy and smooth.
+I like powdered sugar because it isn’t grainy and melts into the butter to create a texture that is really creamy and smooth.

 For this recipe, it’s a lot easier to beat the butter when it’s room temperature.
 Leave it out for at least 30 minutes so it’s soft enough to cream.